 The Schedule subfield (#2494)specifies the requested type of schedule.
 The setting of the subfield when the access policy is EDCA is shown in Table 9-161 (Setting of Schedule subfield).
 When the Access Policy subfield is equal to any value other than EDCA, the Schedule subfield is reserved.
 When the Schedule and APSD subfields are equal to 1, the AP sets the Aggregation subfield(#2612) to 1, indicating that an aggregate schedule is being provided to the STA.
+The Schedule subfield is reserved if the Type subfield is 1.